Modern Slavery Act Transparency Statement 2021

-Our suppliers/partners are almost exclusively UK-based, and we do not consider our industry and supply chain to be particularly susceptible to modern slavery and human trafficking.
-Our partners within our supply chain are predominantly providing low-volume, highly technical products and services where we consider the risk of modern slavery practices such as forced labour or exploitation to be low.
+Our suppliers/partners are predominantly UK-based, and we do not consider our industry and supply chain to be particularly susceptible to modern slavery and human trafficking.
+Our partners within the supply chain are predominantly providing highly technical products and/or services where we consider the risk of modern slavery practices, such as forced labour or exploitation, to be low.
 Nevertheless, we are vigilant regarding this risk.

 Supply chain management and due diligence

 We carry out modern slavery due diligence on our suppliers/partners, depending on their risk profile.
 We also have an Ethical Purchasing Policy which provides guidance to our teams on how they source products and services on behalf of Cornerstone, and the due diligence they must carry out on prospective partners and suppliers.
 Also, as part of our on-boarding process, new suppliers (depending on pre-contract risk assessment) are subject to detailed pre-qualification reviews and assessments of the supplier’s finances, insurance, capacity, capability and Infosec/GDPR.
 If, as part of this process, we were to identify a prospective supplier as being at risk of not achieving our standards (including in relation to compliance with the Modern Slavery Act 2015) then we would work with them to remedy any issues.
 If we cannot find a resolution with them then we will not engage with that company.

 Our interaction and monitoring of our suppliers/partners does not end there.
-On a regular basis we meet with our leading suppliers/partners to review Safety, Delivery, Risk and Commercial Contract Management (IACCM) meetings to periodic reviews as required.
-Some suppliers/partners will also receive unannounced site visits to check workforce accreditation and welfare facilities, for example, and these reviews and site visits would help us to identify whether any modern slavery practices are taking place within that supplier/partner's business.
-If that were to be the case and the supplier was unable to resolve the problem, this would lead us to ending our relationship with them and report the matter to the relevant authority, if appropriate.
+On a regular basis we meet with our leading suppliers/partners to review Safety, Delivery, Risk and Commercial Contract Management (IACCM) and carry out scheduled site inspections.
+It is normal for some suppliers/partners to also receive unannounced face to face site visits to check workforce accreditation and welfare facilities.
+These reviews and site visits help us to identify whether any modern slavery practices are taking place within that supplier/partner’s business.
+If that were to be the case and the supplier was unable to resolve the problem, this would lead us to terminate our relationship with them and report the matter to the relevant authority, if appropriate.

 We operate a whistleblowing policy under which employees can report wrongdoing within the workplace.
 Employees should first report issues to their line manager and then to the People Director or the Head of Legal and Compliance.
-We encourage employees to report any instances of unethical practices, which would include notifying the relevant person if they become aware of any modern slavery practices occurring within our business and/or supply chain.
+We encourage employees to report any instances of unethical practices by notifying the relevant person if they suspect or become aware of any modern slavery practices occurring within our business and/or supply chain.

-In our previous statement twelve months ago, we outlined a number of initiatives and actions which have been completed.
-One of these was our Code of Conduct, which has been launched, is predominately displayed on the company intranet, and a copy which is handed to all new starters as part of their induction.
-In order to maintain awareness of the risk of modern slavery and human trafficking entering our supply chain or our business, and to assist in managing such risks on an ongoing basis, we plan over the coming year to do the following:
+In order to maintain awareness of the risk of modern slavery and human trafficking entering our supply chain or our business, and to assist in managing such risks on an ongoing basis, over the coming year we commit to do the following:

-- Internal Communications - We continue to issue communications to all Cornerstone colleagues informing them of the continued need to adhere to the Modern Slavery Act 2015.
-This raised awareness of the issue and we hope will have stimulated further innovation in relation to our approach as an organisation to combating modern slavery.
+- Internal Communications - We will continue to issue communications to all Cornerstone colleagues informing them of the continued need to adhere to the Modern Slavery Act 2015.
+Communication raises awareness of the issue and we hope will encourage further innovation and engagement in relation to our approach to combating modern slavery.

-- Supplier Strategy - We will continue to review our supplier onboarding procedures and strategies to do what we can to ensure modern slavery or human trafficking doesn't appear in, or is facilitated by, our supply chain or business.
+- Supplier Strategy - We will continue to review our supplier onboarding procedures and strategies to do what we can to ensure modern slavery or human trafficking is not taking place or being facilitated by our supply chain or business.